-Dem pushes censure for Rep. King over white supremacy remark
+GOP Rep. King loses committee posts over racial remarks

 - 2nd man dies at California home of Democratic party donor

-House Minority Leader Kevin McCarthy said on CBS’ “Face the Nation” on Sunday “action will be taken” against King.
-After the cameras were off, McCarthy told host Margaret Brennan he was reviewing whether King, now serving his ninth term, should keep his committee assignments, according to CBS’ transcript of the broadcast.
+McConnell, in his statement, said he has “no tolerance” for the positions offered by King, and said “those who espouse these views are not supporters of American ideals and freedoms.
+Rep. King’s statements are unwelcome and unworthy of his elected position.
+If he doesn’t understand why ‘white supremacy’ is offensive, he should find another line of work.”

+One Republican did not join the chorus of criticism.
+Asked about King’s remarks Monday, President Donald Trump said, “I haven’t been following it.”

 King on Friday suggested he’s been misunderstood.
-He said the foundation of the Times interview was partly a Sept.
-12 tweet in which he wrote: “‘Nazi’ is injected into Leftist talking points because the worn out & exhausted “racist” is over used & applied to everyone who lacks melanin & who fail to virtue signal at the requisite frequency & decibels.
-But…Nazis were socialists & Leftists are socialists.”

-On Friday, King said on the House floor that the interview with the Times “also was discussion of other terms that have been used, almost always unjustly labeling otherwise innocent people.
+He said on the House floor that the interview with the Times was in part a “discussion of other terms that have been used, almost always unjustly labeling otherwise innocent people.
 The word racist, the word Nazi, the word fascist, the phrase white nationalists, the phrase white supremacists.”

 King said he was only wondering aloud: “How did that offensive language get injected into our political dialogue?
 Who does that, how does it get done, how do they get by with laying labels like this on people?”